correctness-workshop/2019/index.md

 #### SC Reproducibility Initiative

 We encourage authors to submit an **optional** artifact description (AD) appendix along with their paper, describing the details of their software environments and computational experiments to the extent that an independent person could replicate their results.
 The AD appendix is not included in the 8-page limit of the paper and should not exceed **2 pages** of content.
-For more details of the **SC Reproducibility Initiative** please see: [https://sc18.supercomputing.org/submit/sc-reproducibility-initiative/](https://sc18.supercomputing.org/submit/sc-reproducibility-initiative/).
+For more details of the **SC Reproducibility Initiative** please see: [https://sc19.qltdclient.com/submit/reproducibility-initiative/](https://sc19.qltdclient.com/submit/reproducibility-initiative/).

 ---
 ###  <a class="anchor" name="proceedings"> Proceedings </a>

-We expect that the proceedings will be archived in IEEE Xplore via [TCHPC](https://tc.computer.org/tchpc/).
+The proceedings will be archived in IEEE Xplore via [TCHPC](https://tc.computer.org/tchpc/).

 ---
 ### <a class="anchor" name="dates"> Important Dates </a>